kartoza/sawps/docs/src/user/manual/explore/filters.md

     ![Province filter](./img/filters-20.png)

 1. **Province Filter:** In the province filter, all provinces are initially selected as the default setting.
-Users have the freedom to hand-pick a provice of their choice.
+Users have the freedom to hand-pick a province of their choice.

 #### 4. Property Filter